yamigr/pusudb/README.md

 Example url 'http://localhost:3000/[api]/[database]/[meta]

-* api - the prefix where the query-string beginns
+* api - prefix for the query-string
 * database - the name of the database
-* meta - define the method
+* meta - define the querying-method

 <a name="put"></a>

 ### PUT
-To create unique-ids add '@key' or the defined uniqueId-key in the pusudb-options.
+To create unique-ids add '@key' or the defined uniqueId-key at the pusudb-options.
 ```
 GET
 http://localhost:3000/api/db/put?key=person:@key&value=Peter Pan